-Management Response: Reconciliations are closely tied to the Utility A/R finding and the tens of thousands of transactions going through the accounts.
+Management Status: Reconciliations are closely tied to the Utility A/R finding and the tens of thousands of transactions going through the accounts.
 The function has been transferred to another division to address the workload and improve internal controls.
 Reconciliations will be performed and reviewed on a monthly basis going forward.
 During this process, we found no irregularities that would suggest fraud, but rather a complex process accessing multiple systems that needs to be improved.

-The city took the conservative approach and understated its assets and net position.
-Either an increase to revenues or a decrease to expenses will be recognized when identified.
+The city took the conservative approach in 2015 and understated its assets and net position.
+An increase to revenues was recognized when identified with the final 2015 reconciliation.
+There are no similar open items for 2016.

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended December 31, 2015
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS For the Year Ended December 31, 2016